whiprandolph/bestseller/Part 2 - Why Are We So Lost/10 - Why Are People So Racist And Hateful.md

 I love telling stories of others' good deeds -- it's fun!
 Who doesn't like telling and hearing good news?
 Who doesn't like encouraging and rewarding good behavior?
 Every retelling is a little celebration.

-One Nootka storyteller described the importance of "the mirror in the eyes of the people you love."
-When someone feels unseen and unappreciated, it can be discouraging.
+One Nootka storyteller described the importance of "the mirror in the eyes of the people you love."[xxx-daughters of copper woman|112] When someone feels unseen and unappreciated, it can be discouraging.
 When people know that their neighbors and coworkers see them and feel grateful for their good deeds, they're likely to do more good deeds in the future.
 It simply feels good to give to grateful people.

 This is the power of that practical, aware gratitude to encourage more good behavior in the world, and every single person has this power.
 In a healthy culture or healthy subculture, this is a key way that you can help choose leaders who actually serve the people instead of selfishly serving themselves.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #13<br/>Spread good news to encourage good deeds</div>
 <div class="rev-act-body">You have the power to encourage good deeds and even help the most humble people become leaders.
 One key way is to notice others' good deeds, and retell those stories.
 What good deeds have you witnessed recently?
 And to whom could you share these happy stories?</div></div>

-<div style="break-after:page"></div>
+### References

+[xxx-harriet moses of her people]-xxx

+[xxx-report on the diseases and physical peculiarities of the negro race]-xxx

+[xxx-odoc|ch6]-xxx

+[xxx-the ku klux klan: a study in reconstruction politics|p353-354]-aaa (Olsen, 1962, 353-354)

+[xxx-odoc|ch22]-xxx

+[xxx-putin troll]-xxx

+[xxx-israel count calories]-xxx

+[xxx-isrtimes intel support]-xxx

+[xxx-open air prison]-xxx

+[xxx-uscongress israel support]-xxx

+[xxx-palest death count low]-xxx

+[xxx-pal 2023 pop]-xxx

+[xxx-trump pales pop]-xxx

+[xxx-israeli pal deaths]-xxx

+[xxx-pales holocaust comparison]-aaa (Government press office, 2023)

+[xxx-lancet palestinian casualties]-xxx

+[xxx-intercept israel propaganda]-xxx

+[xxx-haaretz school girl sympathy]-xxx

+[xxx-usnews palestine protest mask]-xxx

+[xxx-thehill protester surveillance]-xxx

+[xxx-trump illegal prot]-xxx

+[xxx-biden pales protest suppress]-xxx

+[xxx-germany anti pales]-xxx

+[xxx-euro anti pales]-xxx

+[xxx-austr anti pales]-xxx

+[xxx-france anti pales]-xxx

+[xxx-arrest huda]-xxx

+[xxx-arrest khalil]-xxx

+[xxx-arrest majed]-xxx

+[xxx-odoc|ch20]-xxx

+[xxx-secrets of the talking jaguar|p210]-xxx

+[xxx-when buffalo ran|the way to live]-xxx

+[xxx-daughters of copper woman|112]-xxx